LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Safety Verification in

-\tool's first input, the network configurations, is standard.
+\tool\ requires three inputs from the user in order to check safety properties.
+The first input, the network configurations, is standard.
 As described previously, the configurations are used to build the BGP topology as well as the policy functions.

-The second input is the network property. \tool\ focuses on a common class of {\em safety} properties, which requires that all route announcements that can reach a particular location satisfy certain constraints.
-Many network policies fall into this class of safety properties, for example bogon filtering; ensuring that a network only advertises routes to its own destinations; no-transit policies (see Section~\ref{sec:example}); and forms of isolation between nodes or groups of nodes.
-Such properties can also express complex constraints among BGP attributes, for example that prefixes in a specific range always have a particular local preference or MED value.

-Formally, a network property is a pair $(\ell, P)$ where:
+The second input is the network safety property, which requires that all route announcements that can reach a particular location satisfy certain constraints.
+Formally, a network safety property is a pair $(\ell, P)$ where:

-$\ell$ is a location, either a router or an edge, and $P$ is a set of routes matching a particular constraint.
+Here $\ell$ is a location, either a router or an edge, and $P$ is a set of routes matching a particular constraint.
 In practice, users directly specify a logical constraint on route attributes that represents $P$.
-For example, users might specify the location $(R1 \rightarrow R2)$ and a constraint $\text{1:1} \in \comm{r}$, specifying the property that routes sent on the edge $R1 \rightarrow R2$ should always have the community 1:1.